 Rajpoots, to save a noble lady captived We march today.
-No gallant open enemy, Prince of Edur 794

-But savages who lurk behind the rocks Are our opposers.
+No gallant open enemy, But savages who lurk behind the rocks Are our opposers.
 Sweep them from the hills, Rajpoots, with the mere flashing of your swords And rescue from their villain touch a princess.